adelaideecoinformatics/dataone-java-poster/README.md

 You can regenerate all the JAXB classes and apply the patch with:

-        mvn clean package -Pjaxb
+        mvn clean test -Pjaxb

 ...or if you only want to apply the patch, use:

-        mvn clean package -Ppatch
+        mvn clean process-sources -Ppatch

 There is a bash script `update-patch.sh` that will update the patch file.
 The workflow is:

  1. make some changes to the generated JAXB classes
- 1. run `update-patch.sh` to update the patch file from your changes
+ 1. run `update-patch.sh` to update/regenerated the patch file from your changes
- 1. check the patch file and optionally remove any patch hunks you don't think should be there (comments about generation date, etc)
- 1. revert your changes to the JAXB classes
+ 1. check the patch file.
+The hunks associated with the `Generated on` comment usually don't work so use emacs in "diff" mode to split and edit the patch file to remove all of them.
+It's painfully manual but I haven't thought of a better way yet.
- 1. run maven to apply the patch (see above) to make sure it works
+ 1. run maven to apply the patch (see above) to make sure it works.
+Don't worry about reverting changes, they'll be steam rolled by JAXB
  1. add everything (including the JAXB classes, because it makes life easy) to version control and commit